Here is your Poetry News for Western Massachusetts for the month of March 2018.

-Poetry News is now published monthly.
-Please send events as you normally do to firstname.lastname@example.org.
+Poetry News is published monthly.
+NEW EMAIL: Please send events to email@example.com.
 The site will be updated regularly.

 To receive Poetry News in your email or to request posting of events write to firstname.lastname@example.org.